busterswt/busterswt.github.io/_posts/2021-04-07-installing-nsxt-manager-on-openstack.markdown

 ![](../assets/images/2021-04-07-installing-nsxt-manager-on-openstack/web.png)
 ![](../assets/images/2021-04-07-installing-nsxt-manager-on-openstack/dashboard.png)

-If you've downloaded and installed the VMUG-provide image (like me), configure your individualized license key by clicking on `Manager Licenses`.
+If you've downloaded and installed the VMUG-provided image (like me), configure your individualized license key by clicking on `Manage Licenses`.
 The *NSX For vShield Endpoint* license is included, but the *NSX Data Center Evaluation* license is what is (likely) required for the fun stuff.

 ![](../assets/images/2021-04-07-installing-nsxt-manager-on-openstack/license.png)